manitourobotics/nqc-programs/README.md

 ###About

-This repository is a compilation of programs, scripts, and pdf manuals I(Bryce Guinta) used for [Manitou FIRST Robotics](http://manitourobotics.com) summer camp.
+This repository is a compilation of programs, scripts, and pdf manuals I(Bryce Guinta) used for [Manitou FIRST Robotics](http://manitourobotics.com) summer camp which used an RCX2.0 brick as a tethered controller.